5l1v3r1/HASHCat-1/README.md

 # Usage:

-  - Type This Command:- python HASHCat.py -e for show examples to know how usage :)
+  - Type This Command:- python HASHCat.py -e/--examples for show examples to know how usage :)

 # THAT'S ALL :)